coalition-of-invisible-colleges/ao-react/API.md

 The `.name` text of a card cannot currently be edited, but the mission title can be, making it a useful way to add tags, synonyms, or a more accurate title to a card.

+A mission is defined as a card with the following property set:

 - `.guild`: The title of the mission.

-# Booking an event on a card
+### Booking an event on a card

 Each card can store one calendar event, which can be set in the card's menu in the GUI.
 Cards with an event set are considered agenda items and show up in the Calendar panel.

 The bookings system is integrated with hardware resources; the idea is that you book a room or other hardware resource which is assigned a resourceId.

+An event is defined as a card that has the following property set:

 - `.book:` An object containing the `.resourceId` of the resource to be booked, the `.memberId` of the member booking the resource, the `.startTs` UNIX timestamp of the start of the event, and the `.endTs` timestamp of when the event ends.

-# Signing a card as a proposal
+### Signing a card as a proposal

 Members can sign cards to designate their agreement with, approval of, support for, or recommendation of a card.
 In the GUI, hover over a card's moon to display a tooltip containing the list of signers and buttons to "sign" or "decline to sign" the card.